rhysmeister/rhysmeister.github.io/_posts/2021-03-14-wordpress-to-gihubpage-import.md

     })'
 {% endhighlight %}

 After this I could convert all my posts to html format.
 Then I could run the `ruby ./wordpress-html-to-md.rb "_posts"` command to convert all of the posts to markdown.
 This worked but I spotted a formatting problem.
 All of my code snippets were on a single line.
 Something was stripping all the line endings from my code examples.
 I tracked this down to the reverse_markdown (2.0.0) library used by the conversion process.
 This problem has already [been fixed](https://github.com/shivabhusal/reverse_markdown/commit/63b5019ffad14a0875a3ece58e10d38c5881597b) with the addition of three lines of code.
-This wasn't availabe to me via gem install so I just pasted the following lines of code:
+This wasn't available to me via gem install so I just pasted the following lines of code:

 {% highlight ruby %}
 when 'text'